EricFecteau/rust-data-analysis/src/1_start/2_crates.md

 # Crates

 Throughout this book, various crates are going to be used in the examples.
-Here are the creates, their versions at the time of writing and and the features that will be used.
+Here are the crates, the relevant version for the current book and their features that will be used.
 The important crates will be explored below.
-Some crates, such a `zip`, are self-explanatory and are used for very simple parts of the book (e.g. unzipping a file).
+Some crates, such a `zip` and `rand`, are self-explanatory and are used for very simple parts of the book (e.g. unzipping a file).

 You will need to add these to your [Cargo.toml](https://github.com/EricFecteau/rust-data-analysis/blob/main/Cargo.toml) file, when relevant.